Middle Level Teaching and Learning (B.S.Ed.)

 Why Study Middle Level Teaching and Learning at NIU?

 Want to make a difference in the lives of middle scholars?
 Our Middle Level Teaching and Learning degree gives you with the content knowledge and educational approaches necessary to serve the needs of young adolescent learners from fifth- through eighth-grades in specific disciplines.
 You’ll prepare for teaching in one major content area endorsement, either English Language Arts, Mathematics, Science or Social Sciences.
-And you’re almost assured of acing the edTPA: 100 percent of Middle Level Teaching and Learning undergraduates in spring 2018 passed the mandatory assessment required to obtain teacher licensure in Illinois and several other states.
+And you’re almost assured of acing the edTPA: 100% of Middle Level Teaching and Learning undergraduates in spring 2019 passed the mandatory assessment required to obtain teacher licensure in Illinois and several other states.

 Careers with a Middle Level Teaching and Learning Degree